Polkadot-Blockchain-Academy/pba-book/content/blockchain-contracts/coordination-trust/slides.md

 From a historical perspective, one of the first forms of coordination was simple trading.
 Let's imagine that I grow food and you make houses.
 So, I'll give you some food, if you build me a house, and I pay your daily wage by giving you food as long as you're building my house.
-This is a classic example of what is called primitive trade
+This is a classic example of what is called primitive trade.
 You the house builder - you need food, so you can only build houses for people who grow food.
 As in, you can't earn food by building houses for randos who don't have food to pay you with.
 Obviously there are a whole lot of problems within this situation and it won't scale over time.